 Zen Habits is about "finding simplicity and mindfulness in the daily chaos of our lives.
 It’s about clearing the clutter so we can focus on what’s important, create something amazing, find happiness" — brought to you by Leo Babauta.
 We love his latest article on how to train yourself to stay focused – super handy tips for any freelancer.

 6. Wealthsimple magazine

-If you're useless with money, or just need some advice on saving, then Wealthsimple's online magazine is a wonderful resource that offers financial advice as well as interviews with celebs about money.
+If you're useless with money or need some advice on saving, then Wealthsimple's online magazine is an excellent resource that offers financial information as well as interviews with celebs about money.
 Trick yourself into saving loads of money, discover the best finance apps to make your life better and enjoy a totally-not-boring guide to life insurance – just some of the recent articles from this recommended website.